With so many projects and tasks, how do you know which ones to prioritize?

 Not sure how to plan your product roadmap?
 Use Plaky’s free product roadmap template to keep your team aligned around the same goals and effectively track project performance:

-Your movie cataloging app has been doing well so far, but users have given you some feedback on the community forum and are asking for the following features or changes:
+Your movie cataloging app has been doing well so far, but users have given you some feedback and are asking for the following features or changes:

 After going through the data and getting input from other project stakeholders, here’s how you’ve scored these 3 project ideas: